tobegit3hub/advisor/README.md

 It is the open-source implementation of [Google Vizier](https://static.googleusercontent.com/media/research.google.com/en//pubs/archive/46180.pdf) with these features.

-* Get suggestions from API, WEB or CLI
+* Easy to use with API, SDK, WEB and CLI
 * Support abstractions of Study and Trial
 * Included search and early stop algorithms
 * Recommend parameters with trained model